The parameter microservice is used to exchange configuration settings between MAVLink components.

 \0) character if there are less than 16 human-readable chars, and without a null termination byte if the length is exactly 16 chars.

-param_value field, an IEE754 single-precision, 4 byte, floating point value.
+param_value field, an IEE754 single-precision, 4 byte, floating point value (see PARAM_SET and PARAM_VALUE).
 The

-A byte-wise conversion is needed, rather than a simple cast, to enable larger integers to be exchanged (e.g. 1E7 scaled integers can be useful for encoding some types of data, but lose precision if cast directly to floats).
+Byte wise encoding is recommended as it allows very large integers to be exchanged (e.g. 1E7 scaled integers can be useful for encoding some types of data, but lose precision if cast directly to floats).

 The C API provides a convenient